Tijuana River: Crime

 The construction of the Mexico–United States barrier in the area around and crossing the Tijuana River, began with construction of a fence made of Marston Mat in 1989, followed by construction of a secondary fence beginning in 1996.
 Due to the fences, the amount of illegal entry into the United States along the border south of the Tijuana River has been significantly reduced.

+During the Mexican drug war in June 2006, the severed heads of three Rosarito Beach police officers were found in the Tijuana River.

 Areas of the Tijuana River canal are home to individuals described as "ñongo".
 In March 2015, a homeless encampment was removed from the Tijuana River canal, some of whom had previously been deported from the United States; a year later, some of those who had been removed from the Tijuana River canal had returned and began to live in tunnels which drain into the canal.
 Tijuana is a major resettling location for Mexicans deported from the United States, with some living on the Tijuana River canal.
 A 2016 study found that the Tijuana River Canal was a known site for where people inject drugs.
 In 2018, more than 20 bodies were found in or near the Tijuana River, on the Mexico side.

-The Tijuana River has not been off limits to the impact of the Mexican Drug War; in one instance in June 2006 the severed heads of three Rosarito Beach police officers were found in the Tijuana River.